Looking for the best Kanban software? Here are the top 20 of 2021!

 Cons: Will not fit to track mid to large projects, lacks modern project management features.

 Price: €9 user/month for the Enterprise plan.

 6 Planview Leankit

-Leankit aims to bring together portfolio and work management into one tool.
-Thus, the setup and usage of the Kanban board is a little confusing.
-Contrary to other solutions on this best Kanban tools list, subtasks are not displayed under or next to their parent item and instead go to a completely different board.
-Which is done for easier portfolio management, but eliminates the ability to see the full scope of work in one place.
+Leankit aims to bring together a portfolio and work management into one tool.
+Thus, the setup and usage of the Kanban board are a little confusing.
+Contrary to other solutions on this list, subtasks are not displayed under or next to their parent item and instead go to a completely different board.
+This is done for easier portfolio management but eliminates the ability to see the full scope of work in one place.
 Leankit does not offer many additional project management features and instead suggests teams use integrations to supplement what is missing.

 Pros: Created for lean software development, portfolio management layer.

 Cons: Difficult to set up and use for non-IT teams, lack of scope overview.